claytonneal/nrobot-server/index.md

 A library spec file is created using the robot framework libdoc tool.
 To use this tool with NRobotRemote:

-  * Start NRobotRemote with your keyword library and xml documentation
+  * Start NRobot Server with your keyword library and xml documentation
-  * Execute libdoc pointing it to NRobotRemote host and port number, and create an xml file
+  * Execute libdoc pointing it to NRobot Server host and port number, and create an xml file

 **Example:**